MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

 You need to specify a category when using SARIF output for CodeQL analysis.
 Categories can distinguish multiple analyses performed on the same commit repository and on different languages or different parts of the code.
 However, SARIF files with the same category overwrite each other.

-You can scan each SARIF output file with CodeQL to analyze different languages within the same code base when the category value is consistent between the analysis runs.
+You can scan each SARIF output file by using CodeQL to analyze different languages within the same code base when the category value is consistent between the analysis runs.
 We recommend that you use the language being scanned as an identifier for the category.

 Here's one example.
 The category value appears (with a trailing slash appended if it's not already present) as the `<run>.automationId` property in SARIF v1, the `<run>.automationLogicalId` property in SARIF v2, and the `<run>.automationDetails.id` property in SARIF v2.1.0.